eastgenomics/dias_reports_bulk_reanalysis/README.md

 * `--start_date` (optional): Earliest date to select samples from Clarity to run reports for, to be specified as YYMMDD
 * `--end_date` (optional): Latest date to select samples from Clarity to run reports for, to be specified as YYMMDD
 * `--unarchive` (optional): controls if to start unarchiving of any required files
-* `--testing` (optional): Controls where dias batch is run, when testing launch all in one 003 project
+* `--test_project` (optional): DNAnexus project ID in which to launch dias batch, if not specified will launch in original 002 projects
-* `--terminate` (optional): Controls if to terminate all analysis jobs dias batch launches
+* `--terminate` (optional): Controls if to terminate all analysis jobs dias batch launched
 * `--monitor` (optional): Controls if to monitor and report on state of launched dias batch jobs